CastleLab/COMP5111-Spring2022-Student-Assignments/Assignment1.md

 ## Assignment 1 Submission

-- You are required to submit your assignment to CANVAS (link TBA).
+- You are required to submit your assignment to [CANVAS](https://canvas.ust.hk/courses/42403/assignments).
 - Please put all your code, screenshot, readme and etc. into a single folder and compress it to `comp5111asg01.zip`

 The recommended folder structure is: